eviabs/knockit/README.md

 - Shelley Tsipkin - Designer

 ## About This Repo
 The repo contains only the app used to *demonstrate* the device capabilities.
-The Arduino code and the designed assents are not shared.
+The Arduino code and the designed assets are not shared.